Cold Reading Techniques – The Quintessential Guide to Reading People

 The regal stance is a move we make with our arms when we put them behind our back.
-This move is usually observed in high-status individuals like Professors, doctors, lawyers, royalty etc. It is a move that signifies distance and the intention of the person to seek this distance in order to kind of convey their value.
+It is a move that signifies distance and the intention of the person to seek this distance in order to kind of convey their value.

 This move, however, is oftentimes interpreted badly by other people because it communicates that the person exhibiting doesn’t want to be touched.
-Humans dislike it when we feel unworthy of being touched because human touch is extremely important for our overall well-being.
+Humans dislike such acts because human touch is considered essential for our overall well-being.

-In this respect, as species, we have learned to use touch as a barometer of how we feel.
+Apropos, as species, we have learned to use touch as a barometer of how we feel.
 Arm-distancing is a very common way to understand whether a person is experiencing ease or unease in the presence of others.
 We tend to distance our arms from things we don’t really like.
 Take the example of a baby diaper.
-When you try to remove it from a baby you will most probably use as few fingers as possible.
+When you try to remove one from a baby you will most probably use as few fingers as possible.

 Apart from protection purposes, our arms can also be used as tools to mark our territory.
-Humans, despite their social nature, are also territorial creatures, which is essential to their survival.
+Humans, despite their social nature, are also territorial creatures.
 That’s why you will most probably experience some subconscious feelings of unease if you spend a lot of time around another person.
-It’s not that the other person is vexatious, but more that your brain is wired in a way that urges you to seek protection of your territory.
+It’s not necessarily that the other person is vexatious but more that your brain is wired in a way that urges you to seek protection of your territory.

-Apropos, arms also play their role.
-Probably the most powerful nonverbal projection of territorial display is “arms akimbo.”
-It is the move where you put your arms around your waist and can be used to established dominance or to communicate an “issue” to others.
+Probably, the most powerful nonverbal projection of territorial display is “arms akimbo.”
+It is the move where you put your arms around your waist and can be used to establish control or to communicate an “issue” to others.

-Despite its protective use, it has been argued by researchers that “arms akimbo,” along with some other nonverbals of the arms, like when you raise your arms in the air or interlace your arms behind your head, belong in the so-called power poses.
-These power poses can be extremely effective when facing challenging and stressful situations because their use can increase confidence and lower stress levels .
+Despite its “protective” use, it has been argued by researchers that “arms akimbo,” along with some other nonverbals of the arms, like when you raise your arms in the air or interlace your arms behind your head, belong in the so-called power poses.
+These poses can be extremely effective when facing challenging and stressful situations because their use can increase testosterone and lower cortisol levels .